kwikteam/phy-doc/docs/index.md

 #phy

-_Spike sorting and data analysis for 1000 channels and beyond._
+_Spike sorting and ephys data analysis for 1000 channels and beyond._

 ## Overview